Updated July 19, 2023

-Appropriate retained earnings are those earnings that have been kept aside for some specific projects and purposes like payout to creditors and investors along with some other purposes like acquisitions, debt reductions, research and development, etc. and requires the action or approval of board of directors for their use in future and these are not available for distribution to shareholders or payment to shareholders due to its intent of appropriation rather than distribution to shareholders that helps the company to gain trust of its existing shareholders.
+Appropriate retained earnings are those earnings that have been kept aside for some specific projects and purposes like payout to creditors and investors along with some other purposes like acquisitions, debt reductions, research and development, etc., and require the action or approval of the board of directors for their use in future and these are not available for distribution to shareholders or payment to shareholders due to its intent of appropriation rather than distribution to shareholders that helps the company to gain the trust of its existing shareholders.

-Every company has to keep aside certain funds in some specific accounts for the purpose of using it in case of any uncertainty it can face in future.
-These funds cannot be used by company’s other functions that it generally carries like distribution to shareholders in the form of dividends.
-Retained earnings can only be used in certain special situations or for certain specific projects.
+Every company has to keep aside certain funds in some specific accounts for the purpose of using them in case of any uncertainty it can face in the future.
 Shareholders of the company do not have access to these accounts.
-If in future, company has to perform any large transaction, it can give assurance to shareholders of having funds in its special account in order to gain their trust on company and retain their existence for long future.
+If, in the future, the company has to perform any large transaction, it can give assurance to shareholders of having funds in its special account to gain their trust in the company and retain their existence for the long future.

-Appropriate retained earnings are kept aside by the company for some specific project or purpose.
-It indicates the intention of management that it can use the funds of retained earnings for some special purpose in future for shareholders of the company.
-It does not form part of internal accounting activities of the company.
+The company keeps aside appropriate retained earnings for some specific project or purpose.
+It indicates the intention of management that it can use the funds of retained earnings for some special purpose in the future for shareholders of the company.
+It does not form part of the internal accounting activities of the company.
 The law does not make it compulsory for any company to have appropriated retained earnings account.
-It is maintained on the discretion of management in order to keep itself safe in case of any bankruptcy or other similar situation in can face in future.
+The decision to retain earnings or allocate them for specific purposes is at the discretion of management.

 Examples of Appropriated Retained Earnings

-- If the company is the subsidiary of any other parent company and if suppose its parent company goes into liquidation in future.
-In this case, subsidiary company has enough funds in its appropriate retained earning accounts so it was able to survive on a standalone basis as a separate new company.
-It generally happens in case when the subsidiary and parent has the different lines of business and subsidiary company has maintained enough funds in its appropriated retained earnings account with the plan of surviving in case of liquidation of its parent company.
+- If the company is the subsidiary of any other parent company and if suppose its parent company goes into liquidation in the future.
+In this case, the subsidiary company has enough funds in its appropriate retained earning accounts so that it could survive on a standalone basis as a separate new company.
+It generally happens in the case when the subsidiary and parent have different lines of business and the subsidiary company has maintained enough funds in its appropriated retained earnings account with the plan of surviving in case of liquidation of its parent company.